bardackx/my-snippets/coding-problems/optimize-your-friend-group.md

-# Choose your friends wisely
+# Optimize your friend group

 ## Problem